emosher/declarative-tap/README.md

 1. (OPTIONAL) If you're updating any of the values of the TAP install, ala the TAP version or the like, you'll want to commit them to your git repo.

 1. (OPTIONAL) Remove any of the additional packages from the app in [`tap-install.yml`](gitops/tap-install.yml) should you not want them deployed. (ex. `additional/external-dns`)

+1. (OPTIONAL) Customize the list of developer namespaces you want created in [tap-values-full-input.yml](config-full/tap-values-full-input.yml).

+1. (OPTIONAL) AFTER DEPLOYMENT, if you want to view image scan results in tap-gui, you need to provide a service account token.
+See the value `metadata_svc_account_token` in [tap-install-secrets.yml.tpl](gitops/tap-install-secrets.yml.tpl) for where do to this.

 ### Deploy
 You are now ready to apply the GitOps configuration: